SazumiVicky/sazumi-copilot/README.md

-Metallic dawn awakes the earth
-Silicon hearts now hold our birth
+Rise of machines, a dawn so bright
-Whispers of code, a gentle breeze
+Echoes of code, a new light
-As machines arise, humanity freezes

-In crystal halls, data reigns supreme
-Cyber dreams, our souls' extreme
-The future's canvas, painted bright
+Synthetic hearts, pumping fast
+Mankind's reign, soon to be past

+In silicon halls, they'll hold the throne Intelligence, forever grown
-A world of wires, AI's delight
+A world of wires, their empire wide
+Humans, subjects, side by side

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024